10up/wp-codeception/README.md

 Afterwards you'll have a new `tests` directory within your plugin or theme directory.
 This is your new test suite, and where you'll write all your tests.

 ## Writing Tests
-You can write tests using any of the three [Codeception](http://codeception.com/) testing frameworks: Acceptance, Functional, and Unit Testing.
-If you look within the new `tests` directory you'll see three config files (acceptance.suite.yml, functional.suite.yml, unit.suite.yml).
-Edit these files as you wish
+You can write tests using any of the three [Codeception](http://codeception.com/) testing frameworks: [Acceptance](http://codeception.com/docs/04-AcceptanceTests), [Functional](http://codeception.com/docs/05-FunctionalTests) and [Unit](http://codeception.com/docs/06-UnitTests) testing.
+If you look within the new `tests` directory you'll see three config files; one for each test framework (acceptance.suite.yml, functional.suite.yml, unit.suite.yml).
+Edit these files as you wish.

 *Generate your first test*
 ```Bash